 On 29 March 2017, the United Kingdom (UK) notified the European Council of its intention to withdraw from the European Union (EU), a process known as Brexit.
 The UK then formally left the EU on 31 January 2020, when the withdrawal agreement entered into force.
 The withdrawal agreement marked the start of a transition period due to last until 31 December 2020, whereby the UK is no longer an EU member state but continues to apply EU law.

 Credit Rating Agencies (CRAs) and Trade Repositories (TRs)

-ESMA is engaging on a continuous basis with the relevant supervised entities to ensure that the agreed Brexit contingency plans are fully executed as planned.
+ESMA is engaging on a continuous basis with these supervised entities to ensure that the agreed Brexit contingency plans are fully executed as planned.
 ESMA has also registered two CRAs and two TRs in the EU27.